jewelsofthought/neshama/site/posts/parashot/Shoftim.md

 The passage lists nine forms of sorcery.
 See _Exodus_ 22:17; _Leviticus_ 18:21; 19:26,31 and 20:2-7,27.

-_NOTE:_ This is the power of science &ndash; to predict the future.
-Through statistics, it has begun to control huge aspects of our future.
+{NOTE: This is the power of science &ndash; to predict the future.
+Through statistics, it has begun to control huge aspects of our future.}

-_NOTE_: Some of the nine forms of sorcery can be used for healing and guidance.
-However, what is to prevent someone who learns such a form to not be tempted to use it for prophecy?
+{NOTE: Some of the nine forms of sorcery can be used for healing and guidance.
+However, what is to prevent someone who learns such a form to not be tempted to use it for prophecy?}

 **n14-22] God sends His prophets to Israel** Jews do not need to fear that these prohibitions against learning the future makes them inferior to their neighbours.
 God reassured us that He will send us prophets.